-We report on the extended 2014-17 observing campaign of the 43 surviving Soviet/Russian spacecraft Molniya, carried out at Mexican and Italian telescopes.
-Spectrophotometry and astrodynamical analysis have been carried out for all the dead payloads now in uncontrolled HEO orbit, in order to assess the possible differential age effect on the dynamical and reflectance properties of such a wide family of virtually identical orbiting objects, under the influence of Sun's radiation and gravitational and geomagnetic perturbation.
+We report on the extended observing campaign of the surviving Soviet/Russian spacecraft Molniya, carried out in the years 2014-17 at Mexican and Italian telescopes.
+Spectrophotometry and astrodynamical analysis have been carried out for all the 43 demised payloads still in uncontrolled HEO orbit at late 2017, in order to assess dynamical and reflectance properties of such a wide family of virtually identical orbiting objects, as well as their long-term orbit evolution, according to full historic Two-Line Elements (TLE) datasets in synergy with mathematical modeling to properly size up the prevailing effect of lunisolar perturbation and atmospheric drag.